Are car clubs part of the solution?

 Analysis has now been concluded of the survey of residents views on parking conducted at the start of this year.
 Over 5 500 residents responded to the survey and officers have prepared street-by-street proposals reflecting the views expressed.

-There will now be a further survey, of views on the proposals officers have made following the survey.
+A further survey, of views on the proposals officers have made following the survey, is now underway.

-Residents will receive a consultation letter about 12 November and are asked to respond by 16 December.
+Residents have received a consultation letter and are asked to respond by 16 December.

 Many residents tell us of concerns about parking, particularly near Sutton station, and residents in many roads at the edge of the current Controlled Parking Zone have told us they would like parking controls in their road.
 For that reason the Council has put aside funds for a comprehensive consultation exercise.
 Further consultation of residents of Sutton South Ward on parking issues is underway, asking for responses by 16 December.
 You can look to see if there are proposals for your road, and comment on them, by going to